home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

     "step": {
       "reauth_confirm": {
         "title": "[%key:common::config_flow::title::reauth%]",
-        # TODO: Replace with the name of the integration
+        # TODO: Replace with the name of the integration and adjust placeholders
         "description": "The Example integration needs to re-authenticate user {username}" }
     },